 - Type of assessment

-1. Resubmission of a revised mandatory assignment.
-Which assignment that is to be resubmitted is chosen randomly by the course organiser.
+1. Resubmission of a revised mandatory assignment with clearly stated individual contributions.
+Which assignment that is to be resubmitted is chosen randomly by the course organizer.

-2. The second part of the exam is a 48-hour take-home exam.
+2. The second part of the exam is a 48-hour take-home assignment.

 - Exam registration requirements

 To qualify for the exam the student must: